91jpark19/2021_Spring_finals/README.md

 **3. Hypotheses**

-* H1.
-The changes of democracy score and the liberty score is not identical
+* H1: The changes of democracy score and the liberty score is not identical

-* H2a.
-There is no relationship between the democracy score and the bloodshed due to civil war
+* H2a: There is no relationship between the democracy score and the bloodshed due to civil war
+* Alternative H2a: The bloodshed due to civil war and the democracy score are positively correlated

 * H2b.
 There is no relationship between the liberty score and the blood shed due to civil war
+* Alternative H2b: The bloodshed due to civil war and the liberty score are positively correlated

 Listed above are the hypotheses that this study aims to answer.
 First hypothesis approaches to answer whether the democracy and liberty score of one country changes in the same way.
 This hypothesis will be helpful to demonstrate whether the country with free market also has democractic political system, although this is often thought to be true as history has seen.
 Building on the hypothesis 1, each of H2a and H2b centers around answering the question of correlational relationship between the either democracy or liberty score and fatalities of the civil war.
 This study operationalize the blood of patriots and tyrants as fatalities.